benbalter/benbalter.github.com/_posts/2014-11-3-rules-of-communicating-at-github.md

 2. **Only comment if you have something to add to the discussion** - It's one thing to indicate that you've taken the time to review a proposed change and give it a thumbs up, but adding a vanilla :+1: to a thread that already has 10 :+1:'s, doesn't really do much to advane the project.
 Unless what you're posting moves the issue closer to resolution or the pull request closer to merge, don't hit the green button.
 Just don't do it.

 3. **Always provide context** - Context switching costs are non-trivial.
-Curteous collaborators provide teammates with the necessary context to get up to speed on a discussion, and ecide what, if any action they need to take.
+Curteous collaborators provide teammates with the necessary context to get up to speed on a discussion, and decide what, if any action they need to take.
+Pull requests titled "a few edits" or "minor improvements" do the exact oposite.
 This is especially important when ccing a team.
 In the same comment that brings them into the discussion, minimize the cognitive burden on their part, and make it clear exactly what is being asked of them.

 ### 6. Use checklists to make blockers explicit